kremi151/FunkyBoy/platform-3ds/README.md

 This is the implementation of FunkyBoy for the Nintendo 3DS.

-This is more like a proof of concept of the porability of FunkyBoy. \
+This is more like a proof of concept of the portability of FunkyBoy. \
-The emulation is currently extremely slow (about ~10 FPS), mainly due to the fact that the code is not optimized enough for the 3DS' limited resources. \
+The emulation is currently quite slow (about ~30 instead of 60 FPS). \
 At a later stage of development, I might consider actively working on improving the emulator's performance on the 3DS.

 ## Build